Dr Anandaroop Sen

 A Lost Population?
-East India Company and Arakanese ‘refugees’ in Chittagong’, Refugee Watch: A South Asian Journal on Forced Migration, Issue No. 46.
-December 2015.
+East India Company and Arakanese ‘Refugees’ in Chittagong’, Refugee Watch: A South Asian Journal on Forced Migration, Issue No. 46.
+December 2015, pp. 1-20.

 (Forthcoming) ‘The Law of Emptiness Episodes from Lushai and Chin Hills (1890-98)’ in Neeladri Bhattacharya and Joy L K Pachau edited Landscape, Culture and Belonging: Writing the History of North East India, Cambridge: Cambridge University Press.